-If you need health services after returning home, your physician may arrange for care through UC Davis Home Care Services or an agency of your choice.
-Home Care Services offers skilled medical care in the comfort of the patient’s home.
+If you need health services after returning home, your physician may arrange for care through UC Davis Home Health Services or an agency of your choice.
+Home Health Services offers skilled medical care in the comfort of the patient’s home.
 Team members collaborate with physicians to deliver the highest level of patient-centered care, and provide the knowledge and skills needed for maximum functioning and independence at home.
 Intravenous services are performed in collaboration with a community-based infusion therapy vendor.

 UC Davis Hospice program provides end-of-life care for patients of all ages.
 Hospice is a philosophy of health care emphasizing symptom management while helping patients and families cope with suffering and grief.
 In hospice care, success is determined by defining goals of care that support the patient’s quality of life.

 For more information, please call 916-734-2458 (4-2458 from a hospital phone).

 Patients who have established outpatient care with any UC Davis physician can use MyChart® (Epic Systems Corporation).
 The free web-based system allows you to communicate with your care team, request appointments or refills and access medical records, view billing statements and make payment on your bills.
 MyChart® is not available during your hospital stay.